 #18 What is web crawling?

 Crawling is the process where a Google bot systematically crawls the World Wide Web.
 It can also be called a spider or spider bot and it’s usually to index or update pages.

 Search Engine Results Pages (SERPs) are the pages displayed by search engines in response to a query by a searcher.
 It can be used when explaining results, for example:

 “the page is currently #1 in the SERPs”.

 #20 What is an organic search result?

-These are the unpaid search results displayed by Google in response to a query by a searcher.
+These are the unpaid search results displayed by search engines in response to a query by a searcher.
 Known as the SERPs (Search Engine Results Page).
 You’ll find them just under the paid results at the top of the page.

-Paid search is where advertisers pay to have their ads displayed on the search results.
-Typically it’s an auctioned based system called PPC (Pay Per Click) where advertisers can bid to have their ad shown first.
-They are normally placed at the top and bottom of the page.
+Paid search is where advertisers pay to have their ads displayed on the search engine result page.
+Typically it’s an auctioned based system called PPC (Pay Per Click) where advertisers can bid to have their ad shown first without any SEO efforts.
+They are normally placed at the top and bottom of the search engine result page.